 The coordinates above will put you at the Western edge of the camp where a spacious parking lot allows access to the Cemetery Obelisk with Mount Williams in the background.

-Similar to the above.
-Post your picture, but there's no need to post Ansel's image again.
+Post your picture you take at the location, but there's no need to post Ansel's image again.

 *We All Have to Share this Sandbox, So Play Nice*